vmstan/vmstan.github.io/_posts/2015-12-23-nutanix-files-for-ipo.md

 date: 2015-12-23 11:01
 ---

-#### In case you thought that there wouldn’t be any further changes in the enterprise storage industry before the start of 2016

 Nutanix announced on Wednesday that it has filed a [Form S-1](http://www.sec.gov/Archives/edgar/data/1618732/000119312515411021/d937439ds1.htm) with the SEC for a proposed IPO.

 The number of shares being offered and the price of the offering have not yet been determined, although the company says it intends to raise a maximum of $200 million; Nutanix will be listed as “NTNX” on NASDAQ.